 Day 7 (Saturday): After breakfast, we will transport you to the Billings airport, if needed.
-Please schedule your flight home for an early to mid-afternoon departure so that no one is rushed for time.
+Please schedule your flight home for a late morning to mid-afternoon departure so that no one is rushed for time.
 If your only departure option requires you to leave early Saturday morning, you may have to stay in a hotel room in Billings Friday night.

 - Lodging and in-camp meals are covered by the registration fees.
 Food purchased outside of camp is the individual's responsibility.